EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `groundWSurfaceWInteraction_fracGradient`: calculates the moisture exchange between groundwater &amp; surface water as a fraction of difference between the storages
+- `groundWSurfaceWInteraction_fracGradient`: Moisture exchange between groundwater and surface water as a fraction of the difference between their storages.

-- `groundWSurfaceWInteraction_fracGroundW`: calculates the depletion of groundwater to the surface water as a fraction of groundwater storage
+- `groundWSurfaceWInteraction_fracGroundW`: Depletion of groundwater to surface water as a fraction of groundwater storage.

 </details>